-- 1.1 At the meeting of Scotland Excel Joint Committee on 30 June 2017 a report on the unaudited annual accounts for the year ended 31 March was noted. - 1.2 The audit certificate issued by Audit Scotland provides an unqualified opinion that the annual accounts presents a true and fair view of the financial position of the Joint Committee as at 31 March 2017, in accordance with the accounting policies detailed in the accounts. - 1.3 The Annual Audit report outlines the findings of the audit team with regards to the annual accounts and the performance of Scotland Excel generally. - 1.4 A member of the Audit Scotland team will present this report and answer any questions.
+- 1.1 At the meeting of the Joint Committee on 12 June 2017 a report on the unaudited accounts for the year ended 31 March was noted. - 1.2 The audit certificate issued by Audit Scotland provides an unqualified opinion that the annual accounts presents a true and fair view of the financial position of the Joint Committee as at 31 March 2017, in accordance with the accounting policies detailed in the accounts. - 1.3 A member of the Audit Scotland team will present this report and answer any questions.